corbosiny/StreetFighterAI/README.md

 #### preprareMemoryForTraining

 Each time step from the training game memory has the RAM data from the game converted into a 30 element feature vector described in the top of the section.
 That is the only preparation needed.
 The states where the Agent is locked in hit stun or is in the middle of a move could be filtered out but as their reward is zero they will not effect the training weights.
 However they do slow down the training time so future updates will most likely filter them out for performance's sake.
+The observation, next_state, and done flag are thrown out in this model for simplicities sake.
+However they will be utilized in future updates.

 #### trainNetwork